-U.S. oil prices rise to two-year high on pipeline outage
+U.S. crude at more than two-year high on pipeline outage

 Markets have also tightened globally due to output cuts since January by the Organization of the Petroleum Exporting Countries, Russia and several other producers.

 OPEC meets on Nov.
-30 and is expected to extend to the pact on cutting output beyond its March expiry, although Russia has sent mixed signals about its support for an extension.
+30 and is expected to extend the pact to curb supplies beyond its March expiry, although Russia has sent mixed signals about its support for an extension.

 "With the majority of OPEC members endorsing an extension, Russian support is the key risk," Jon Rigby, head of oil research at UBS, wrote in a note.

-President Vladimir Putin indicated in October that Russia backed extending the deal to the end of 2018, but comments by officials and in Russian media have created uncertainty since then, he said.
+President Vladimir Putin indicated in October that Russia backed extending the deal to the end of 2018, but comments by officials and in the Russian media have created uncertainty since then, he said.

+J.P.
+Morgan said a decision on any extension could be delayed until next year if Brent stayed above $60.

-Rising U.S. oil production has also curbed crude price gains.
+However, rising U.S. oil production has curbed crude price gains, as it fills some of the gap left by OPEC and its allies.
 U.S. output jumped by 15 per cent since mid-2016 to a record 9.66 million bpd, thanks largely to shale drilling.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.